sivaramasubramanian/pev2/README.md

 PEV2: A VueJS component to show a graphical vizualization of a PostgreSQL execution plan.

+The EXPLAIN vizualizer is live at [sivaramasubramanian.github.io/pev2](https://sivaramasubramanian.github.io/pev2/)

-Note: This is a fork to support saving plans in local storage, the below README was from the original [PEV2](https://www.github.com/dalibo/pev2)
+Note: This is a fork to support saving plans in local storage, the below README was from the original [PEV2](https://www.github.com/dalibo/pev2).

 # Usage